 (5) A summons to attend conciliation proceedings under the Police Act 1892 section 33ZZF may be given by the Tribunal orally, in writing, by telephone or by email.

-(6) If the Tribunal gives a direction, or makes an order, under the Police Act 1892 section 33ZZF(4) in writing or reduces it to writing (the conciliation document), the Tribunal may give directions (a service direction) as to service of the conciliation document.
+(6) If the Tribunal gives a direction, or makes an order, under the Police Act 1892 section 33ZZF(4) in writing or reduces it to writing (a conciliation document), the Tribunal may give directions (a service direction) as to service of the conciliation document.

 (7) The conciliation document must be —